bonnow/bonnow.github.io/_posts/2025-03-07-How-to-delete-the-comments-in-ServiceNow.md

 layout: post
 title: "How to delete Comments or Work notes from a record"
 date: 2026-03-07 10:00:00 +0800
-categories: [servicenow platform, english]
+categories: [servicenow platform]
-tags: [comments, worknotes, delete, history, english]
+tags: [comments, worknotes, delete, history]
 ---
 <br>